HIVE co-creative Professional Development Workshop in Residence

 Jared Gradinger, Claudia Hill, Samuel Draper, Roberto Martinez, Marina Hulzenga, Clara Birnbaum Pantzerhielm, Shelley Etkin, Monique Romeiko, Navtej Johar, and Simrat Dugal.

 Borrowing from Nature a Bee Hive model, wherein an organism with others of likeness live together in a chosen place to thrive.
 Within the hive there is specialization as each individual has a distinct task/specified role.
 Respecting that all tasks are valued equally: meaning the hive would not exist without these roles being carried out, they act as a whole or a system or a superorganism.

 Within this Hive model we spent collectively 5 weeks together with the invitation for Open Source Exchange: to intersect exchanges and interchange our research, resources and practices.
 The invitees’ work, or practice engages in some or all of the following; expanded consciousness, dance, performance, visual art, bodywork and/or hand’s-on modalities, sense-driven (somatic) practices, and co-operative work with Nature The concept of the Hive is to give the opportunity of Time to expand one’s resources, share in discoveries and generate vibrancy in one’s own work/research/practices and those of each other.
 The invitees were selected based on their engagement in parallel practices with the understanding that they are often in a production-based milieu where one might normally find they are lacking in Time for true conversations, and artistic inquisitive exchange.
 The Hive offers an environment of true exchange through a non-time-pressured and a non-production driven atmosphere.

-Looking forward to the development of the next HIVE creative residency, at Massia in Estonia 12.09-01.10.2022 Postponed new dates T.B.A.
+Looking forward to the development of the next HIVE creative residency in a new manifestation.